microsoft/StudentsAtBuild/README.md

 ## Imagine Cup Jr

 Imagine Cup Junior is an opportunity for students aged 13 – 18 to learn about Artificial Intelligence (AI) and encourages them to come up with ideas to solve social, cultural, and environmental issues.
 The top 3 teams from each region will receive a Windows 10 device for each member, an Imagine Cup Junior trophy, and a group mentoring session with a Microsoft Vice President.
-Submissions are due May 21.

 [Learn more here](https://www.imaginecup.com/junior)!